-We authorise organisations to provide a PRT, the work-based part of a solicitor's training.
+Under the LPC route, we authorise organisations to provide a PRT, the work-based part of a solicitor's training.
 Around three-quarters of these are law firms, and the rest are in-house legal teams or law centres.

 The increasing number of organisations authorised to carry out a PRT reflects a growing demand from firms to develop talent and train aspiring solicitors within their own business.